 National maternity review (2016)

+The impact of the pause of service at St Mary’s Birth Centre report of findings (March 2026)

 Which populations face the biggest health inequalities for your topic, according to the data and evidence above?*

 Consider the diverse range of social economic factors which influence people’s health and wellbeing.
 For example, income, education, employment, housing, community life, racism and discrimination, cultural, environmental, digital.